-Yet, regardless of the above recommendations, the website of the Bulgarian Ministry of Environment and Waters (MOEW) shows that the above conditions are not met by the investor.
-Khan Krum mining field consists of six mining sections according to the information on the concession contract, specified on page 2 of the AA report.
+Yet, regardless of the above recommendations, the website of the Bulgarian MOEW shows that the investor has not met the above conditions.
+The Khan Krum mining field consists of six mining sections according to the information on the concession contract, specified on page two of the AA report.
 These mining sections are - Ada Tepe, Kaklitsa, Kupel, Sarnak, Sinap and Skalak.

-According to a letter of MOEW to the investor regarding further exploration activities within the concession field Khan Krum, Dundee Precious Metals is instructed to conduct another brand new AA procedure concerning three of the other mining sections - Sarnak, Sinap and Kaklitsa of the Khan Krum mining field:
+According to a letter from MOEW to the investor regarding further exploration activities within the concession field Khan Krum, Dundee Precious Metals was instructed to conduct another brand new AA procedure concerning three of the other mining sections - Sarnak, Sinap and Kaklitsa of the Khan Krum mining field: